 Mining companies, whether domestic or foreign, pay the federal government nothing for the more than $4 billion in minerals removed from public lands each year.
 Corporations claim that the payment of royalties for minerals removed from federal public land would create such a financial burden that they'd be put out of business.
 While making this claim, of course, hardrock mining companies routinely pay royalties to mine on private and state lands, and they even pay to sellers of federal-land mining claims.

 The ecological cost of mining is far greater than any benefits that might accrue for the American people.
 Large corporations can legally steal minerals from public lands, sticking taxpayers with the ecological and health impacts associated with mining pollution — in addition to the bill for cleaning it up.
 Given the tragic history of mining for people and the environment, the time for reforming the 1872 law is long overdue.

 The Center has been working for years to combat harmful public lands mining by challenging public-land trades and other actions facilitating mining on public lands.
 As we monitor and review proposed mining projects, we strategically target and oppose those projects that stand to do the most damage to species and the ecosystems they depend on.

-Most recently, in January 2010, an appeal by the Center and a coalition of groups and individuals halted the expansion of the massive Black Mesa Coal Complex in Arizona.
+In January 2010 an appeal by the Center and a coalition of groups and individuals halted the expansion of the massive Black Mesa Coal Complex in Arizona.
 We also compelled the Environmental Protection Agency to withdraw a controversial water permit for the Black Mesa coal mine, which had been discharging toxic heavy metal and pollutants.